RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 The analysis requires integrating data from various sources with different structures.
 The key merging steps are:

-1. **Merge Housing Prices with ZIP Codes**: Merge the `zipcode_avg_price` dataset (which contains average prices by ZIP code) with the `zips` GeoDataFrame to analyze how prices vary geographically.
+1. **Merge Parcel Prices with ZIP Codes**: Merge the `zipcode_avg_price` dataset (which contains average prices by ZIP code) with the `zips` GeoDataFrame to analyze how prices vary geographically.
 2. **Merge Crime Data**: Perform a spatial join between the **crime data** (arrest incidents) and the **ZIP code boundaries** to calculate **arrest density** in each ZIP code.
 3. **School District Data Integration**: Using fuzzy matching, align the **school district rankings** to the corresponding **ZIP codes**.
 4. **Population Data Merge**: Merge population data with arrest counts to normalize arrest density by population, allowing for a more accurate comparison of crime rates across neighborhoods.

-### Visualizing Adjusting Housing Prices Spatially
+### Visualizing Adjusting Parcel Prices Spatially

 #### Steps for Spatial Visualization:

-1. **Merge Housing Prices with ZIP Codes**: Merge the `zipcode_avg_price` dataset (from the above eemaean analysis) with the `zips` GeoDataFrame to analyze how prices vary geographically.
+1. **Merge Parcel Prices with ZIP Codes**: Merge the `zipcode_avg_price` dataset (from the above eemaean analysis) with the `zips` GeoDataFrame to analyze how prices vary geographically.
 Be sure to treat the zip code column of each data frame as an integer to ensure a proper merge.

 ```python
 # Step 3: Merge the GeoDataFrame with the price data (based on ZIP code)